BeyondMicroControl/AsciiCAD/docs/design.md

 ### Exterior Netline

-- Netlines are assumed external when they run entirely outside the confinement area of a component.
+- Netlines are assumed exterior when they run entirely outside the confinement area of a component.
 - A netline is generally collection of wire glyphs considered as part of one or more continuous/uninterrupted lines.\
 - Whenever lines split or join form multiple directions (also called 'graph degrees'), all these lines are considered part of the same net.